 What is an example of a blanket mortgage?

-If someone wants to buy fixer-upper homes to rehab and resell, they may use a blanket loan to purchase several of them at once.
-As a home gets refurbished and sold, that property is released from the blanket loan while the other properties are still funded.
+If someone wants to buy fixer-upper homes to rehab and resell, they may use a blanket loan to purchase several properties at once.
+As they refurbish and sell each property, the lender can release it from the blanket loan while retaining collateral for the remaining properties.

 Is it hard to get a blanket mortgage?

-Lenders will typically want a borrower to have sizable assets and excellent credit, and the down payment can range from 25% to 50%.
-So blanket loans are limited to more established borrowers with solid financials.
+Lenders typically want borrowers to have sizable assets, excellent credit, and large down payments.
+Therefore, blanket loans primarily target established borrowers with solid financials.

 Who would most likely obtain a blanket mortgage?